OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 2. Make sure you can raise the trust in the instance of the application (e.g. authenticate)
 3. Retrieve the data from the jailbroken device
 4. Install the application on the second jailbroken device
-5. TODO: VERIFY WHETHER THIS WILL WORK AND HOW!
+5. TODO: SHOW HWO YOU CAN INSTALL APP ON JAILBROKEN DEVICE AND OVERRIDE DATA
+TODO: ADD KEYCHAIN STEPS
 6. Can you continue in an authenticated state?
 If so, then binding might not be working properly.

 #### Remediation